Padino/PitoneIDE/README.md

 To install gradle go to https://gradle.org/install/ and follow the installatio guide

-To build it you guess it
+To build it you guess it you have to run the following command:

 ```
 gradle build